Pixate/Titanium-PixateFreestyle/README.md

 See [Using Titanium Modules](https://wiki.appcelerator.org/display/tis/Using+Titanium+Modules) for information on how to install the module into your project.

+## Configuting **tiapp.xml**

+You can use the Ti Studio interface to add the Pixate Engine module into your project, or just edit the tiapp.xml file directly and add this to your <modules> section:

+	<module platform="iphone">com.pixate.pxengine</module>

 ## Setting the License Information

 In your **tiapp.xml** file, add this section: